 - 1 lemon juice of

-- You can use 1 tbsp fresh thyme instead of 1 tsp dried thyme.
+- You can use 1 tablespoon fresh thyme instead of 1 teaspoon dried thyme.